Luxmusik/sandbox-virtualappliance/readme.md

 ```

-6. Migrating mock services between Sandbox Appliances
+6. Migrating Sandboxes Between Appliances
 -----------------------------------------------------
-By default, Sandbox Virtual Appliances are self contained and run in isolation.
-If you are running multiple appliances and you wish to migrate mock services from one to another then you can do this either manually or script the process.
+By default, Sandbox Appliances are self contained and run in isolation.
+If you are running multiple appliances and you wish to migrate sandboxes from one to another then you can do this either manually or script the process.
 The steps are:

-1. Git clone the source mock service to a filesystem
+1. Git clone the source sandbox to a filesystem
-2. Create a new target mock service on the target appliance
+2. Create a new target sandbox on the target appliance
-3. Add a new Git remote pointing to the target mock service
+3. Add a new Git remote pointing to the target sandbox
 4. Push changes to the target

 A fully worked example: Two environments, Development and Test, each with their own appliance.
 Let's call them Development appliance and Test appliance.
-The 'banana-stand' mock service is on the Development appliance and we wish to programmatically migrate the mock service to the Test appliance.
-The Test appliacne doesn't yet have a mock service to host the code so we need to create one.
+The 'banana-stand' sandbox is on the Development appliance and we wish to programmatically migrate the sandbox to the Test appliance.
+The Test appliacne doesn't yet have a sandbox to host the code so we need to create one.

-#### Git clone the source mock service to a filesystem
+#### Git clone the source sandbox to a filesystem

-The VA makes Git repositories available over HTTP on the ```git.*``` subdomain, for example if the appliance is configured with Domain Name ```bluth-dev-sandbox.com``` then Git is at ```git.bluth-dev-sandbox.com```.
-To clone our source 'banana-stand' mock service:
+The appliance makes Git repositories available over HTTP on the ```git.*``` subdomain, for example if the appliance is configured with Domain Name ```bluth-dev-sandbox.com``` then Git is at ```git.bluth-dev-sandbox.com```.
+To clone our source 'banana-stand' sandbox:

 ```
 git clone http://michaelbluth@git.bluth-dev-sandbox.com/banana-stand.git
 ```

-#### Create a new target mock service
+#### Create a new sandbox service

-Let's create the target mock service on the Test VA with the same name via the API.
+Let's create the target sandbox on the Test appliance with the same name via the API.
 We'll create it with a bare Git repository.
-You will need a valid API session to create the mock service.
+You will need a valid API session to create the sandbox.
 Using our example from earlier, using Curl:

 ```
-curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734" -d '{"name":"banana-stand", "ownerOrganisationName":"Bluth", "commitBaseTemplate": false}' http://bluth-test-sandbox.com/api/1/mockservices
+curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734" -d '{"name":"banana-stand", "ownerOrganisationName":"Bluth", "commitBaseTemplate": false}' http://bluth-test-sandbox.com/api/1/sandboxes
 ```

 This will create a new Git repository to host your code.
 The Git url will be ```git.bluth-test-sandbox.com/banana-stand.git```

-#### Add a new Git remote pointing to the target mock service
+#### Add a new Git remote pointing to the target sandbox

-Having created the new target mock service we need to add it as a git remote to the local copy of the source mock service.
-From a terminal we do this with **git remote add**:
+Having created the new target sandbox we need to add it as a git remote to the local copy of the source sandbox.
+For example, you can do this from a terminal with **git remote add**:

 ```
 git remote add target-appliance http://michaelbluth@git.bluth-test-sandbox.com/banana-stand.git